 1. Downtime and Service Interruptions

-Despite the promise of high availability, cloud providers cannot eliminate unexpected outages.
-These interruptions can arise from network failures, cyberattacks, or technical issues, leading to significant financial losses, productivity setbacks, and disrupted customer experiences for businesses.
+Despite the promise of high availability, cloud providers cannot eliminate unexpected outages that arise from network failures, cyberattacks, or technical issues.
+These operational issues lead to significant financial losses, productivity setbacks, and disrupted customer experiences for businesses.
 The reliance of cloud services on internet connectivity further amplifies the risk of accessibility issues.

 To mitigate downtime and service interruptions, businesses should deploy multi-region cloud architectures, automated failover mechanisms, and backup solutions.
 They should conduct regular disaster recovery testing to ensure business continuity after a disruption.